nikhilraojl/op/README.md

 ## About

-A simple program to quickly open projects in neovim.
+A simple project management program which can quickly open projects in neovim.
 Works on both windows and linux.
-Written in rust btw.
+Written in rust btw.\
+![](./media/op_nvim.png)

 ## Usage

-#### Basic

-The simplest way to use this program is to run `op <project_dir>` which opens said project in neovim.

-You can also just run `op` command and an UI shows up.
-You can navigate using arrow keys, search by typing and select a project with `enter` to open it with neovim.
-Use `escape` to exit the UI\
-![](./media/op_nvim.png)

 **IMPORTANT: Below is the layout expected for this program to run.
 By default only 'project_dir' level in the layout is detected by this program**

 ```